Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Model

-The interactions between vortex elements in the system are generally seen to include two parts: A long range Coulomb interaction with no intrinsic length scale that decays as $1/r$, and a short range Yukawa interaction with an exponential decay.
-Note that in the index representation of \eqref{Eq:Dual_V}, the first term, $R_{jk}/q^2$ will dominate the second term, $e_le_mR_{lj}R_{mk}/[q^2(q^2+m_{0}^{2})] \sim q^{-4}$, at short distances when $q^2$ is large, because the Yukawa and Coulomb part of the second term will cancel each other.
+The interactions between vortex elements in the system are generally seen to include two parts: A long-range Coulomb interaction with no intrinsic length scale that decays as $1/r$ and a short-range Yukawa interaction with an exponential decay.
+Note that in the index representation of Eq. \eqref{Eq:Dual_V}, the first term, $R_{jk}/q^2$ will dominate the second term, $e_le_mR_{lj}R_{mk}/[q^2(q^2+m_{0}^{2})] \sim q^{-4}$, at short distances when $q^2$ is large, because the Yukawa and Coulomb part of the second term will cancel each other.
 Effectively, at short distances, the vortices will interact as if the gauge field does not fluctuate.
 On the other hand, at large distances, when $q^2$ is small, the Coulomb part of the second term will dominate its Yukawa counterpart and the second term will be of the same order as the first term $\sim q^{-2}$.
 Thus, the $1/r$ contributions from the gauge field mediated interactions between vortices sets in when intervortex separation becomes larger than the characteristic distance $m_{0}^{-1}$.
 Also note that by decreasing the gauge field coupling constant $e$, $m_{0}^{-1}$ grows and so does the distance where the effects of the gauge field are negligible.
-In particular, when $\rho_d=0$ in \eqref{Eq:Dual_V} (this corresponds to the work in Refs. \onlinecite{npb,prb05}), we have the case that the interactions between elementary vortices of different species tend to cancel out at short intervortex separations, whereas there will be interactions at large intervortex separations that are mediated by the gauge field.
+In particular, when $\rho_d=0$ in Eq. \eqref{Eq:Dual_V} (this corresponds to the work in Refs. \onlinecite{npb,prb05}), we have the case that the interactions between elementary vortices of different species tend to cancel out at short intervortex separations, whereas there will be interactions at large intervortex separations that are mediated by the gauge field.

-In the general model with the mixed gradient terms considered here (i.e. with $\rho_d \ne 0$), there is in addition unscreened $1/r$ interaction between vortices belonging to different condensates which is mediated by the direct Andreev-Bashkin drag.
-Thus, contrary to the $\rho_d=0$ case, there will be unscreened Coulumb interactions at all length scales.
+In the general model with the mixed-gradient terms considered here (i.e., with $\rho_d \ne 0$), there is in addition unscreened $1/r$ interaction between vortices belonging to different condensates which is mediated by the direct Andreev-Bashkin drag.
+Thus, contrary to the $\rho_d=0$ case, there will be unscreened Coulomb interactions at all length scales.